 (on 24"/1080p LCD)

 I recommend saving these settings as presets so you can conveniently switch between them (loading a filter preset won’t restart the emulated machine).
-The quick’n’easy way is to download my preset pack, load the full WinUAE configs (I’ve included one for every scaler setting) and just save the filter settings for each.
+The quick & easy way is to download my preset pack, load the configs (I’ve included one for every scaler setting) and then create filter presets for each.
+Filter presets don’t get saved as files in the config folder (probably they’re stored in the registry), hence this is the workaround I recommend.
 Don’t worry about the NTSC presets just yet, we’ll get to them in the next section.

 As shown on the Filter screenshot above, if you only want period-correct scaling but don’t care about the CRT shader (in which case you’re missing out a lot, of course, but whatever 😎), you’ll need to use the Point-Prescale shader in slot 0 with both horizontal and vertical oversample factors set to 4x.

-This will give you sharp-bilinear like rescaling in low-res modes, but in hi-res (640-pixel-wide modes) the results will leave a lot to be desired.
-To properly fix that, you’ll really need to use the CRT shader.
+This will give you sharp-bilinear-like rescaling in low-res modes, but in hi-res (640-pixel-wide modes) the results will leave a lot to be desired.
+To properly fix that, you’ll need to use the CRT shader.

 PAL vs NTSC